Harajuku money guide 2026: Takeshita-dori cash culture, Omotesando luxury, and the youth-tourist payment mix

 Inside Harajuku itself

-- 7-Eleven ATM: 4+ locations within 500m of JR Harajuku station — best for Wise/Revolut cardholders
+- 7-Eleven (Seven Bank) ATM: 4+ locations within 500m of JR Harajuku station — with a 0% Wise/Revolut card (~0.5% below mid) this is the easiest option you can finish inside Harajuku.

 Worth avoiding